ztstroud/advent-2024/02/dampening.md

 invalid value) when an error is found.
 This means I will need to pull out the specific check logic as well.

+## Sequence Direction

+I originally was thinking that you could look at the diff between the first and last entries in the report to get the sign you expect to see.
+However, I realized that that is only true when you are not dampening.
+If you can remove one value, it could be the first or last value, and this invalidates this approach.
+For instance, [1, 2, 3, 4, 5, 0] looks like it should be negative by this approach, but we would actually remove the 0 and the sequence is positive.